mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 to the mod on the Steam Workshop page, and then using the "Mods" section of the game launcher to select which mods you want to activate.

-For the GOG.com version of the game--or if you want to view and modify the mods's source code--you must download the mod from GitHub, then copy the "DataMikaliMaps" folder to your "Homeworld Remastered" or "HomeworldRM" directory.
+For the GOG.com version of the game--or if you want to view or modify the mods's source code--you must download the mod from GitHub, then copy the "DataMikaliMaps" folder to your "Homeworld Remastered" or "HomeworldRM" directory.
 Next, you must add the text "-moddatapath DataMikaliMaps